Broshan1337/Musheor/README.md

 If you have a better idea on how to do this please do a pull request or an issue.

 Requirement: be able to see and read.
+ Warning, you cannot build this code as it's like half broken and decompiled + deobfuscated from the jar file provided by the developer

 # Musheor
 > A Meteor Client addon for Minecraft 1.21+ focused on highway building automation, utility modules, and hunting tools.
 Supports multiple Minecraft versions (1.21.4, 1.21.5, 1.21.11).